ARTICLE I: Authority over Elections

 Section 3.
 Filing Complaints

-Complaints may be filed by any candidate on grounds of a violation of the elections rules, a miscount of ballots, or any other questionable practice, provided that the candidate is directly involved in the complaint.
+Complaints may be filed by any candidate on grounds of a violation of the election rules, a miscount of ballots, or any other questionable practice, provided that the candidate is directly involved in the complaint.
 Complaints must be submitted in writing to the Elections Committee during the campaign period within 24 hours of posting the results.

 Section 4.
 Committee Decisions